 The diaphragm is a type of contraception that women can use to avoid getting pregnant.
 It is a piece of soft silicone in the shape of a dome.
 You put it into your vagina and move it up to cover the cervix, which is the entrance to the uterus (womb).

 Once you insert a diaphragm, it is held in place by your pelvic muscles.
-You don't need a doctor to insert it, although it is a good idea to see a health professional to learn how to fit it properly first time.
+You don't need a doctor to insert it, although it is a good idea to see a health professional to learn how to insert it and whether the diaphragm fits your cervix.

 How does the diaphragm work?

 During sex, the diaphragm stops sperm from entering the uterus.
 It forms a physical barrier between the man's sperm and the woman's egg, like a condom.
 So it is sometimes called a barrier method of contraception.